waiky8/schools-data/README.md

 # schools data
 For those interested in schools data such as ratings, performance or what good schools there are in your area.
 Currently, the best way is to utilise data provided by ofsted.
 I used **beautiful soup** to crawl their website and ofsted csv files, putting them through **panda dataframes**.
-Spent quite a bit of time researching content and understanding the data.
+Spent significant time researching content and formatting the data.

 Source: https://www.compare-school-performance.service.gov.uk/download-data